dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ## 1 - Basic Vector3 distance to method examples

 As always for each of my posts on threejs features I like to start out with at least a few basic examples of the topic at hand.
+When it comes to these examples I do my best to try to keep them fairly simple, copy and paste friendly, and avoid anything that might made the code to long.
+So nothing fancy with animation loops, custom shader materials and so forth.
+Just some simple hello world program style examples of the distance to method of the vector3 class.

 ### 1.1 - Setting scale of one mesh by way of distance to another